 With only 500 words to answer this multi-part question, keep the structure simple.
 A straightforward, effective way to structure it is to start with your professional goals, including both “what” (industry, function, positions, perhaps geographies) and “why” (what motivates these goals, what footprint do you hope to have)—including “why now” in this part of the discussion.

 The question has an interesting twist in asking about your personal goals.
 These can be personal growth areas and/or explorations you wish to make for personal interest.
 They may or may not be directly connected to your professional goals.
 Most people will, understandably and appropriately, devote more space to the professional goals.
 But DO discuss personal goals as well.
 This part of the question aligns with Yale’s holistic perspective and is important for fit.

 In discussing how the program will benefit you, be specific: describe what skills and knowledge you seek, and how the program will provide it.
 Yale’s “areas of focus” approach is unique; make your essay convey how and why this approach is ideal for your needs.

-You might at first reasonably think that you should choose a statistic strategically linked to your career goals in some way.
+You might reasonably think that you should choose a statistic strategically linked to your career goals in some way.
 Or that will show some distinctive area of knowledge or experience you possess.
 Well, maybe.
 Or maybe not.

 Just picking some random statistic that you really did find shocking when you heard it might be a bit scary for an MBA essay.
 I’ve seen it work.
 Why?
 Think about Yale SOM’s intellectual dimension.
 They appreciate people who are open to intellectual exploration and find interest in the world around them.
 In this question, the Yale SOM adcom is truly interested in the quality of your thinking and your curious nature, not just how advantageously you can portray your existing interests.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***Want Cindy to help you get Accepted?
 Click here to get in touch!